ftrias/TeensyThreads/readme.md

 /*
  * context_switch() changes the context to a new thread.
 It follows this strategy:
  *
- * 1. Abort if called from within another interrupt
+ * 1. Abort if called from within an interrupt
- * 2. Save registers r4-r11 to the current thread state
+ * 2. Save registers r4-r11 to the current thread state (s0-s31 is using FPU)
  * 3. If not running on MSP, save PSP to the current thread state
  * 4. Get the next running thread state
- * 5. Restore r4-r11 from thread state
+ * 5. Restore r4-r11 from thread state (s0-s31 for FPU)
  * 6. Set MSP or PSP depending on state
  * 7. Switch MSP/PSP on return
  *
  * Notes:
- * - Cortex-M4 has two stack pointers, MSP and PSP, which we alternate.
+ * - Cortex-M4 has two stack pointers, MSP and PSP, which I alternate.
 See the
- *   reference manual under the Exception Model section.
+ *   CPU reference manual under the Exception Model section.
  * - I tried coding this in asm embedded in Threads.cpp but the compiler
  *   optimizations kept changing my code and removing lines so I have to use
  *   a separate assembly file.
 But if you try C++, make sure to declare the